 Online vs. On-Campus Programs

 Though virtually unheard of a decade ago, large online teacher education programs are quickly gaining steam and starting to dwarf their traditional brick-and-mortar counterparts, especially at the graduate level.
 Many students returning to school after starting families and/or changing career goals choose online learning because it offers a high level of convenience in completing coursework from anywhere with an Internet connection without daily commutes.
 Some schools might charge online education majors the same tuition fees as those enrolled on-campus, but many online universities offer unique discounts.
 Since transportation, housing, meal plans, parking, and lab fees aren't necessary, online learning is often more affordable for educators.

 Students considering enrolling in an online education degree may mistakenly believe that sitting around in their pajamas will be the norm, but teaching candidates will be held to the same high standards as their on-campus counterparts.
 Undergraduate programs will include at least 100 hours of field experience before a student teaching semester and graduate programs usually contain at least one internship or research project.
 Online teaching classes also have incredibly dynamic discussions that hold students more accountable than face-to-face courses.
-For the highest value in online education, be sure to choose a program accredited by CAEP or TEAC.
+For the highest value in online education, be sure to choose a program accredited by CAEP.

 Start your search for affordable online education degrees by checking out these links: